appwebtech/Admin-API-Blog-Backend-/README.md

 After the request is made by the user, a form will be displayed on the browser(View) and data will be inputted.
 The data will reach again the controller via the service and then the model will ensure that it's saved well within the database tables and the cycle will start all over again.

-Below is an html form embedded in ruby. *(Syntax may not highlight properly due to a mixture of html and erb tags.)*
+Below is an html form embedded in ruby.

 ```erb
 <h1>Messages#new</h1>